Look: Police cordon Newport city centre street as masonry falls onto pavement

 But, chunks of the material have been spotted on what is today a wet pavement in the city.

-And, to prevent disaster – in case more masonry falls down, a large section of the pedestrianised area on Corporation Street has been cordoned off, with red police tape blocking access.
+And, to prevent disaster – in case more masonry falls down, a large section of the pedestrianised area on Commercial Street has been cordoned off, with red police tape blocking access.

 The incident comes during a period of particularly unpleasant weather in the city.